-In comparison to 2021, revenues from operations were much stronger in 2022 due to full-scale version of its annual county fair, themed "Heros ReUnited".
+In comparison to 2020, revenues from operations were much stronger in 2021 due to producing the Home-Grown-Fun summer event followed by the elimination of restrictions on mass gatherings and reopening of California.
 Revenues in 2021 reflect only a portion of pre-pandemic operating revenues as the DAA was still unable to produce its largest revenue stream, the San Diego County Fair, for a second year in a row.

 Food and Beverage revenues significantly improved since mass gathering COVID-19 pandemic restrictions were terminated in June 2021.
-During the year in 2022, Food and Beverage revenues total \$17,521,000.
+During the year, Food and Beverage revenues total \$14,154,000.

-The "Heros ReUnited" fair event during the months of June and July realized revenues in Concession and Carnivals consisting of multiple revenue streams.
-Carnival attractions (rides and games) revenues totaled \$16,772,000, Commercial space rental revenues totaled \$1,600,000, and Concessions Food and Beverage revenues totaled \$3,914,000.
-Admissions revenues totaled \$11,020,000 while Parking revenues totaled \$4,840,000.
+The Home-Grown-Fun summer event during the month of June realized revenues in Concession and Carnivals consisting of multiple revenue streams.
+Carnival attractions (rides) revenues totaled \$3,210,000, Commercial space rental revenues totaled \$236,000, and Concessions, Food and Beverage revenues totaled \$1,113,000.
+Admissions revenues totaled \$1,884,000.